8 Signs You Should Consider Becoming a Software Developer

 Can you see yourself as a software developer?

 Do you see any of those qualities in yourself?
 If so, you may be a natural fit for working in software development.
 Of course, it takes more than natural tendencies to make it as a software developer—you'll need formal training as well.
-To learn more about how Rasmussen College can help you get there, visit the Software Application Development program page.
+To learn more about how Rasmussen University can help you get there, visit the Software Application Development program page.

 1Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, [accessed December, 2019] www.bls.gov/ooh/.
 Information represents national, averaged data for the occupations listed and includes workers at all levels of education and experience.
 This data does not represent starting salaries.
 Employment conditions in your area may vary